 Are some employees faking engagement?

 In the workplace, high engagement’s good, low engagement’s bad and coasting along is far from ideal.
-All generalisations but most people would probably agree it’s a fair summary – and now here’s something else to throw into the mix.
+All generalizations but most people would probably agree it’s a fair summary – and now here’s something else to throw into the mix.

 Recent research has identified another category: employees who manage to make themselves look engaged and successful and as a result get ahead without actually achieving anything worthwhile.
-What kinds of problems is this causing – and could peer to peer recognition play a role in addressing it?
+What kinds of problems is this causing – and could peer-to-peer recognition play a role in addressing it?

 Meet the ‘pseudo-engaged’

 The research was carried out by Ashridge Executive Education at Hult International Business School in partnership with Oracle and Engage for Success.
 They were examining engagement levels, specifically to get insights into what impairs engagement in work teams.
 The study focused on 28 teams across seven different employment sectors including health, government, transport and not-for-profit.

 There was one big headline from the research.
 It identified a section of the workforce who superficially looked highly engaged – but who were actually putting in considerably less effort than colleagues.
 As a result, they were damaging teamwork and productivity.
 Where their talents did lie was in their ability to appear as though they were doing a fantastic job.

 They were motivated by ingratiating themselves with people higher up the organization and creating the impression they were busy doing wonderful things for the company.
 Self-promotion and getting into ‘the good books’ was the name of the game and as a result, they were successful in getting more promotions and better pay and bonuses than colleagues.
 Yet in reality, their lack of effort was reducing output.